-Include the results of on-site inspections of affordable rental housing assisted under the program to determine compliance with housing codes and other applicable regulations
+Include the results of onsite inspections of affordable rental housing assisted under the program to determine compliance with housing codes and other applicable regulations

-Please list those projects that should have been inspected on-site this program year based upon the schedule in §92.504(d).
+Please list those projects that should have been inspected onsite this program year based upon the schedule in §92.504(d).
 Indicate which of these were inspected and a summary of issues that were detected during the inspection.
 For those that were not inspected, please indicate the reason and how you will remedy the situation.

-The City conducts onsite inspections of HOME-assisted rental units during the required affordability period to determine compliance with HUD property standards in accordance with CFR 92.251.
+The City conducts onsite inspections of HOME-assisted rental units during the required affordability period to determine compliance with HUD property standards following CFR 92.251.
 HOME-assisted rental projects with one to four units are inspected every three years, projects from five to 25 units are inspected every two years, and projects with 26 or more units are inspected annually.
 The City does not own any rental housing.

-Provide an assessment of the jurisdiction's affirmative marketing actions for HOME units.
+Provide an assessment of the Jurisdiction's affirmative marketing actions for HOME units.
 92.351(b)

-In accordance with 24 CFR Part 92.351, the City of Anniston has adopted affirmative marketing procedures and requirements for HOME-assisted housing containing five (5) or more housing units which do not apply to families with housing assistance with tenant-based rental assistance provided with HOME funds.
-These affirmative marketing steps consist of actions to provide information to otherwise eligible persons from all racial, ethnic and gender groups in the housing market area for housing units purchased, constructed, or 40 rehabilitated under the HOME Program.
-The City of Anniston will periodically assess its affirmative marketing program to determine the success of affirmative marketing actions and make any necessary corrective actions.
-The assessment of the Affirmative Marketing Procedures will occur at least annually as the City evaluates its housing programs, as a part of the preparation of the CAPER.
+According to 24 CFR Part 92.351, the City of Anniston has adopted affirmative marketing procedures and requirements for HOME-assisted housing containing five (5) or more housing units.
+The requirements do not apply to families with housing assistance with tenant-based rental assistance provided with HOME funds.
+These affirmative marketing steps provide information to otherwise eligible persons from all racial, ethnic, and gender groups in the housing market area for housing units purchased, constructed, or 40 rehabilitated under the HOME Program.
+The City of Anniston will periodically assess its affirmative marketing program to determine its success and make any necessary corrective actions.
+The assessment of the Affirmative Marketing Procedures will occur at least annually as the City evaluates its housing programs as a part of the preparation of the CAPER.